 We spent half a day up in the vineyard, enjoying nature – while snacking on my brunch platter of course.

 - 2 Tablespoons olive oil

 - 1/4 cup vinegar

 - 1/4 cup packed light brown sugar

 - 1/4 teaspoon salt

 In a skillet ( I used cast iron) warm up olive oil and butter over medium heat.
-Add the sliced onions and cook for about 10 mintues over medium heat until onions are softened and slightly translucent.
-Stir in red wine, vinegar, brown sugar, balsamic vinegar and salt.
-Turn heat down to low and simmer for approximately 1 hour until thickened, stiring occasionally.
+Add the sliced onions and cook for about 10 minutes over medium heat until onions are softened and slightly translucent.
+Stir in red wine, vinegar, brown sugar, balsamic vinegar, and salt.
+Turn heat down to low and simmer for approximately 1 hour until thickened, stirring occasionally.